PK – 12 SCHOOLS

 COS creates an indelible pin-drop experience for your audience.
 We work with schools for an hour, a day, and even years.
 Regardless of the time, our impact lasts well beyond our physical presence.
 COS provides research and time-tested successful programming.
 Every client has access to our online resource portals, webinar training, parent and faculty preparation materials and pre/post-tests to measure efficacy.

-Sample Respectful Relationships Program Series
+Sample Respectful Relationships Developmental Series

 10th Grade Program: “Flirting vs. Hurting: Compliments or Harassment – Do You Know the Difference?”